sarthtalati/v1.1-API-Documentation/source/includes/_points.md

-transaction_number | Provide the transaction number for which the points has to be redeemed validation_code* | Provide the validation code received by the customer through `points/validationcode` redemption_time | Provide the redemption date and time in YYYY-MM-DD HH-MM-SS format
+transaction_number | Provide the transaction number for which the points has to be redeemed validation_code* | Provide the validation code received by the customer through `points/validationcode` redemption_time | Provide the redemption date and time in YYYY-MM-DD HH-MM-SS format program_id | Program id associated to the points that you want to redeem.
+Required only for orgs with MLP enabled

 ## Response Codes
 ### Success Codes